-By targeting only accounts that you know are a good fit for your solution, your advertising budget will go further and you’ll see better results from your ads — both at the campaign level and the account level.
+By targeting only accounts that you know are a good fit for your solution, your advertising budget will go further with better click-through rates, lower cost per impression, lower cost per click, and the knowledge that ads are only being served to people you want to see them.* You’ll also see better results from your ads — both at the campaign level and the account level.

 Remember: while traditional advertising metrics like impressions and clicks are valuable, they only tell one part of the engagement story.
 To prove that your ads are having an impact beyond the click, you need to demonstrate that they’re driving your target accounts to engage with high-value content on your website.